 I also helped somebody with a beach scene that invoked two simpler special cases of the resize problem.
 The base or background image was a wide-angle beach scene and the photographer wanted to add objects that they took with a zoom lens at the same scene that same day.

 The photographer’s intent, in this case, was to shoot objects floating on the water near the horizon with a strong zoom lens and add them to the picture so that they looked closer.
-An object floating in the water is restricted to a specific plane in such a way that its distance from the horizon is directly related to its distance from the camera (within a camera’s normal field of view), which is the determining factor in that object’s relative size.
-As long as the horizon is in the picture, this is no problem.
+An object floating in the water is restricted to a specific plane in such a way that its distance from the horizon is related to its distance from the camera (in so far as when one distance increases, the other decreases), which is the determining factor in that object’s relative size.
+As long as you include the horizon in the part of the original picture that you copy, there is no problem.
 Whether you add that object at its original pixel size (as magnified by a telephoto lens) or even if you scale it further in Photoshop (by holding down the shift key to preserve the aspect ratio as you move a corner of the selected border while using the Move tool, for example), as long as you keep the horizon of the added object directly on the same line as the horizon of the background, the invisible construction lines from an invisible vanishing point will ensure the size and placement of your object are in agreement.
+Once placed, you can use a mask on that layer to hide unwanted reference points.
 If the horizon is not in the picture, then you need to look for other size references and handle as in the first general case discussed above.

 Birds (or other airborne objects) are even easier.
 Their position is unrestricted and, more importantly, there are no other size references in view so there is really no way of knowing how large the object really is or how far away, meaning that if it were a ball, there would be no way for you to tell if it is a large ball far away or a smaller ball up close.
 If you are familiar with the object and know how large cooper hawks are, for example, then your brain will automatically assign the hawk an appropriate distance based on its size when trying to make sense of the picture.
 You can put that hawk just about anywhere and the viewer won’t know the difference.
 Obviously, if you put a pigeon in a hawk’s talons then each would act as a size reference for the other and at least their relative sizes would have to match.
 If they were not touching (or near enough to imply an interaction), there would be no such restriction.